mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-*Note: I am out on Friday and Monday, will be back Aug 15*
+- Follow up on funding
+- Follow up on fundraising workshop
+- Triage GitHub
+- Respond to email and GitHub issues
+- Follow up on release
+- Follow up on email discussions which haven't been started yet
+- Follow up on existing email discussions
+- Follow up on i18n project state
+- Complete product strategy document and update project page on wiki
 - Reorganize and document ongoing responsibilities better
-- Complete product strategy document and update project page on wiki
 ## Backlog
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Also go through General channel feedback and create issues or other follow ups